 The manufacturing process of silk involves harvesting silkworms for textiles and fabrics.
 Below we highlight the production methods to arrive at silk fabric.

-The growing of mulberry trees initiates this process.
-Mulberry silkworms live on mulberry trees.
-The silkworm larvae feed on mulberry leaves as well.
+Mulberry silkworms live on mulberry trees whereas the silkworm larvae feed on mulberry leaves.

 After molting several times, the silkworms will spin a cocoon.
 Upon contact with air, the silk will solidify.
 This will take around two to three days.